Skip to main content

 The article, "Syphilis: Then and Now," references Powell's work, "The Myth of Syphilis: The Natural History of Treponematosis in North America," published in collaboration with Dr. Della Collins Cook, professor of anthropology at Indiana University in 2005.
 During her time at UK, Dr. Powell served as the director and curator of the W.S.
 Webb Museum of Anthropology and as an adjunct assistant professor in the department of anthropology.

-In "The Myth of Syphilis," Powell and Cook charged experts to write chapters reviewing archaeological and paleopathological evidence for the existence of treponematosis in
+In "The Myth of Syphilis," Powell and Cook charged experts to write chapters reviewing archaeological and paleopathological evidence for

 by Katy Bennett, Student Activities Board